 switcH2 is an Australian startup that designs a proprietary electrolytic catalyst to generate hydrogen.
 The startup’s solution uses organic-rich brewery wastewater and renewable energy to provide clean energy for transportation, and heat generation, and electricity production.
 The byproduct from the electrolysis is forwarded to treatment facilities.
 As a result, switchH2 allows breweries to adopt a low-value waste stream using their low-cost, sustainable wastewater processing system, saving costs.

 NoPac Foods runs a Zero Waste Grocery Store

 Single-use disposable food and beverage packaging is the prime source of plastic wastage, with much of it ending in landfills.
-Even though plastics are recyclable, the heterogeneity of plastic wastes makes it difficult to recycle.
+Even though plastics are recyclable, the heterogeneity of plastic wastes makes them difficult to recycle.
 Moreover, food waste also generally ends up in landfills.
-That is why startups build solutions that reduce food and plastic wastes to help grocery stores adopt a zero-waste philosophy.
+That is why startups build solutions that reduce food and plastic wastes to help grocery stores adopt a zero waste philosophy.